France to act on bank payroll taxes in bid for Brexit business: minister

-PARIS France will next week make tax concessions in a bid to win financial business displaced by Britain's decision to quit the European Union, finance minister Bruno Le Maire said on Monday.
+PARIS (Reuters) - France will next week make tax concessions in a bid to win financial business displaced by Britain's decision to quit the European Union, finance minister Bruno Le Maire said on Monday.

 "There will be fiscal measures, notably on salaries," he said in a television interview ahead of a policy statement due to be made by Prime Minister Edouard Philippe on July 11.